Protective Order Hearings in Central Texas

 If you face proceedings for a protective order in Williamson County or Bell County, Georgetown domestic violence attorneys Michael J. Price can represent you—both in the hearing and against any connected domestic violence charges.

 During a domestic violence matter, those closest to you may turn against you.
 Our lawyers will be on your side and will fight to expose false allegations and exaggerated claims.
-Call Law Office of Michael J. Price today at (512) 354-1880.
+Call Law Office of Price & Wiggins, P.C. today at (512) 354-1880.

 Michael J. Price is based in Georgetown and represents clients in Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton, Harker Heights and throughout Williamson and Bell Counties.